Skip to main content

 COPD

-Chronic Obstructive Pulmonary Disease, or COPD, is a long-term lung disease that makes breathing difficult.1 COPD is sometimes called chronic bronchitis or emphysema.1,2,3 Millions of Americans are diagnosed with COPD in the United States every year.3 but estimates show many people do not know they have the disease.
-In 2018, Michigan had 62,314 emergency department visits for COPD (MiTracking Data Portal).
-COPD is one of the top 10 causes of death in the United States.4 COPD is preventable and treatable5, but there is no cure for COPD.
+Chronic Obstructive Pulmonary Disease, or COPD, is a long-term lung disease that makes breathing difficult.
+COPD is sometimes called chronic bronchitis or emphysema.
+Millions of Americans are diagnosed with COPD in the United States every year. but estimates show many people do not know they have the disease.
+In 2020, Michigan had 38,863 emergency department visits for COPD (MiTracking Data Portal).
+COPD is preventable and treatable, but there is no cure for COPD.

 COPD data for emergency department visits and hospitalizations are available on the MiTracking data portal.